 The lion’s characteristics are perfectly suitable to describe God.
 A lion portrays the strength and fierceness of a predator at the same time as the majesty of a King.
 A lion’s protectiveness over his prey is like that of God protecting His people from the devil and evil.

-A lion commands fear, respect, adoration, and worship, as does our God.
+As does our God, a lion commands fear, respect, adoration, and worship.

 The Overall Biblical Meaning of Cats